-Our environmental, social and governance (ESG) efforts consist of a wide range of activities demonstrating our commitment to sustainability.
-Skuld is providing financial protection and risk assessments of new technology and fuels, supporting R&D, and advising on emerging sustainable regulations and policies.
+Our environmental, social and governance (ESG) efforts consist of a wide range of activities that demonstrate our commitment to sustainability.
+Skuld is providing financial protection and risk assessments of new technology and fuels, and helping to advise on emerging sustainable regulations and policies.

-Climate action is high on the agenda in shipping and, as an insurer, we incorporate activities in our business that fits the desire of shipowners to be sustainable in their operations.
+Climate action is high on the shipping world's agenda and, as an insurer, we incorporate activities in our business that fit the needs and requirements of shipowners to be sustainable in their operations.